 While parts of Drogas Light showcase Lupe’s unmistakably solid rapping, swaths of it have a tendency to feel (at least) like flimsy filler and lowbrow content because of crowd-pleasing beats and Lupe’s chant-deliveries and his more lax flows.
 Lupe is back but sections of his new album are simply unLupe-like, as he sort of compromises consciousness for trends, not to the nth degree but enough to ache dully.
 This is Lupe Fiasco as we all know and love him for the most part, albeit to a minuscule loss of hardcore artistry and moral integrity, a modest step down for someone of such stature, originality, character and vocal identity, who came and remained in the game as a very devout conscious emcee.
 Let’s hope he stays one.

 The project’s title says it all.
-Looking in the mirror, Chris probably wishes he could be genuine more often instead of fake with a pretentious personality demanded by society, but his conduct on the album seems to suggest he is not confident with his current self and ill courageous enough to be something more desirable, as his lack of concentration and focus have him undecided and untethered to any one thing for any substantial span of time.
-Whimsy and hardly serious, Being You Is Great unfortunately pays improper attention to the most important matters of human life (social and political issues) and spends much more time being weird, peculiar and inconsistent.
+Looking in the mirror, Chris might wish he could be serious more often instead of goofy as his records display, but his conduct on the album seems to suggest he is perhaps not comfortable or courageous enough to be the former, or more down to earth, as he's untethered to any one thing for any substantial span of time.
+Whimsy and wacky, Being You Is Great unfortunately pays improper attention to the most important matters of human life (social, political and economic issues) and spends much more time being weird, peculiar and inconsistent.